TrueWinter/birch/README.md

 # Birch

 Birch is a Minecraft log viewer that allows you to easily search chat logs.
+It can be used on Windows and Mac.

 | ![Main window](.github/images/main.png) |
 |:---:|
 | The main Birch window |

+## Supported Operating Systems

+- Windows 10/11
+- MacOS (it works on Sonoma, compatibility with previous versions of macOS is not guaranteed)

 ## Usage